priyanshurawat1509/deep-learning/README.md

-<h1>AuE8930 - Deep Learning: Applications in Engineering</h1>
-<h2>Course Information</h2>

-The course focused on the theory and applications of Deep Learning in engineering applications.
-The repository includes the mini projects completed on the following topics:
+This repository includes the mini projects completed on the following topics for the course in Deep Learning:
 - Deep neural networks (DNNs),
 - Convolutional Neural Networks (CNN),
 - Recurrent and Recursive Neural Networks (RNN),